-The words you use to describe this process will help you succeed or to fail because this activity requires input from everyone who is involved in the process.
-And if they don’t resonate with how you’re talking about it, it will be harder to get their attention and buy-in.
+The words you use to describe this process will help you succeed in getting people energised around this – because this activity requires input from everyone who is involved in the process.
+If they don’t resonate with how you’re talking about it, it will be harder to get their attention and buy-in.

-Trust me, when I stopped referring to everything as process improvement and started talking about how we were going to visualise and staple and work out what the flow looked like, is started resonating with people.
+Trust me, when I stopped referring to everything as process improvement and started talking about how we were going to visualise and staple and flow work through it, people started resonating.

 The work, processes and systems belong to management/execs hence process improvement is a core aspect of being a successful manager.

 If you’re not improving the world of work for those under your care, what are you spending your time doing?

 The key to improving the flow of work is understanding where you currently are with the process that the work flows through – and to work this out with everyone who is involved.

 Here’s a few thoughts on how to do it:

 Get the right people in the room